 Planet X. Does it exist?
 Planet X isn't the 10th planet but the X stands for another planet.
 Caltech researchers have found evidence of a giant planet tracing a bizarre, highly elongated orbit in the outer solar system.
 The object, which the researchers have nicknamed Planet Nine, has a mass about 10 times that of Earth and orbits about 20 times farther from the sun on average than does Neptune (which orbits the sun at an average distance of 2.8 billion miles).
 In fact, it would take this new planet between 10,000 and 20,000 years to make just one full orbit around the sun.
 Through mathematical modeling and computer simulations the Caltech researchers have made this discovery.
 Astronomers have been looking for planet X for a long time.
 So what do we all this 9th planet?
 Pluto 2?
 Interesting stuff.
 The other theory is from Zecharia Sitchin and the "Anunnaki" in Sumerian mythology.
 The differences between the two theories/planets are their orbits are vastly different.
 The Caltech people believe the 9th planet is on a orbital trajectory 10-20,000 years out and could be part of a binary star system or a brown dwarf.
 Sitchin believes that the planet "Nibiru" is on a 3,600 year old journey.
 Sitchin wrote a series of books called "Earth Chronicles volumes."
 There's also, Nancy Lieder, David Icke, among others that are all over the place on the topic.
 Personally I believe the Caltech theory over Sitchin's work but for entertainment value Lieder and Icke are most amusing and at the same time thought provoking.
 I wont dismiss Sitchin's work because he has some great stuff.
-I have a lot of it on cd, cool stuff
+I have a lot of it on cd, cool stuff.

 - See more at: https://www.caltech.edu/news/caltech-researchers-find-evidence-real-ninth-planet-49523#sthash.k8JTOujz.dpuf